Market Street Railway (transit operator): History

-Horse and steam
+Steam and horses

 The franchise for what would become the Market Street Railway was granted in 1857 to Thomas Hayes.
-The line was the first horsecar line to open in San Francisco, opened on July 4, 1860, as the Market Street Railroad Company.
-A few years later, the line was converted to steam power utilizing steam dummy locomotives pulling a trailer car.
+The line was the first railway to open in San Francisco, commencing service on July 4, 1860 as the Market Street Railroad Company.
+The initial line ran down Market and Valencia as far as Center Street (later 16th Street).
+Traction was provided by steam power as steam dummy locomotives pulling a trailer car.
 Four Portland gauge tank locomotives were built by San Francisco's Albion Foundry.
 Locomotives #1 and #4 were 24 ft long with engine, baggage and passenger compartments driven by the front wheel only 0-2-2T.
 Locomotives #2 and #3 were 18 ft 0-4-0Ts with a baggage compartment.
 Both types pulled 40 ft double-truck trailers with seating for 64 passengers.
 Baldwin Locomotive Works built two 0-4-0T steam dummies (C/N 5004 & 5009) in 1880 to operate over the standard-gauge railway extension from Valencia Street to Castro Street until 1888.

+Horses began to replace steam as traction in 1867.
 In 1895 the company placed a newspaper advertisement in The San Francisco Examiner offering horse cars for $20 ($10 without seats).
 Many of these became the basis for the impromptu community built from streetcars called Carville-by-the-Sea.